esthrshi/postguard-fallback-thesis/README.md

 ## Limits
 - Localstorage has 10MB limit
-- `encrypted-file-in-url` has an email size limit of 512KB
+- Including encrypted `postguard.encrypted` as a URL parameter has a size limit of 512KB